panzerdp/dmitripavlutin.com/content/posts/067-setup-react/index.md

 commentsThreadId: react-demo-setup
 ---

+It's natural to learn new things by playing and having fun.
+Children, kittens, puppies explore the world playing.

-Periodically you'd need a local React playrground to check new features of React, or anything else.
+Periodically you'd need a local React playground to check new features of React.

-These days, setting up a React project manually would require to setup Webpack, Babel, or who knows what else.
-For a quick demo setup, you don't have to care about these.
+Setting up a React project manually would require to setup Webpack, Babel, or who knows what else.
+For a quick playground setup, you don't have to care about these.

 In this post, I will show you how to setup a React demo in 3 easy steps.